Arctostaphylos hookeri

 Arctostaphylos hookeri is a species of manzanita known by the common name Hooker's manzanita.

 Description

 Arctostaphylos hookeri is a low shrub which is variable in appearance and has several subspecies.
 These are generally mat-forming plants or low bushes with small green leaves, dense inflorescences of white to pink flowers, and shiny egg-shaped or round red drupes.
+These plants belong to the heath family, also known as heathers (Ericaceae).

 Distribution

 The Arctostaphylos hookeri shrub is endemic to California where its native range extends from the coastal San Francisco Bay Area to the Central Coast.
 It grows in sandy, coastal pine or oak woods.